balcortex/100_days_code_web_development/README.md

 ## Day 122 - 2024/01/25

 Today I learned about the fallback fonts, and how to use online and downloaded fonts.

+## Day 123 - 2024/01/26

+Today I learned how to use italics (and other font styles) in CSS and to change the space between letters using the letter-spacing attribute.